shariq1989/cookbook/content/recipe/blackened_mahimahi.md

 * Butter

-* Blackened Mahi-mahi Seasonings: Blackening is a cooking technique often used in Cajun cooking to prepare fish.
+* Blackened Mahi-mahi Seasonings: Blackening is a technique often used in Cajun cooking to prepare fish and other meat.
 I use a tasty combination of chili powder, garlic powder, oregano, smoked paprika, salt, cumin, black pepper, and cayenne pepper to season the fish.
 This seasoning and process work well with other varieties of fish, shrimp, and chicken.

 * [Mango Salsa](https://www.jamilghar.com/recipe/mango_salsa/)